On the expected number of roots of a random Dirichlet polynomial: Introduction.

 For our random model we prove that the proportion $\EE N(T)/ (N_{\zeta}(2T)-N_{\zeta}(T))$ is smaller than $2+o(1)$. \begin{theorem} Let $N(T)$ be as defined in \eqref{equacao definicao N(T)}.
 Then

 where $\gamma$ is the Euler-Mascheroni constant. \end{theorem} In particular, we have that

 and this is interesting to compare with \eqref{equacao Nzeta real RH} under the Riemann hypothesis.

-\begin{remark} We stress that a similar result of Theorem \ref{teorema esperanca} holds if we consider the imaginary part of $\sum_{n\leq T}X_nn^{-1/2-it}$.
-Moreover, Theorem \ref{teorema esperanca} should hold for other distributions, that is, the hypothesis that $(X_n)_n$ are standard Gaussian random variables should not be too restrictive if one takes into account the universality results of Nguyen and Vu \cite{oanh_local_universality}. \end{remark}
+\begin{remark} We stress that the same result of Theorem \ref{teorema esperanca} (with same constants) holds if we replace the real part of $\sum_{n\leq T}X_nn^{-1/2-it}$ by its imaginary part.
+Moreover, a variant of Theorem \ref{teorema esperanca} should hold for other distributions, that is, the hypothesis that $(X_n)_n$ are standard Gaussian random variables should not be too restrictive if one takes into account the universality results of Nguyen and Vu \cite{oanh_local_universality}.
+Therefore, one should obtain the same leading term $\EE N(T)=\frac{1+o(1)}{\pi\sqrt{3}} T \log T$ if the Gaussians are replaced by independent Rademacher $\pm 1$ random variables, for example.
+However, the change of distribution of $(X_n)_n$ might affect the lower order terms of $\EE N(T)$. \end{remark}